pedasmith/ParseNetshModeBss/NetshG/Assets/Help/Netshg_To_Be_Done.md

 ## MAKING A RELEASE:
-Bump the version, build as release, update Github.
+Bump the version, build as release, package, update the store.

-To bump the version, you must set the VersionPrefix in the NetshG project file.
+- To bump the version, you must set the VersionPrefix in the NetshG project file.
+- To build as release, set type to release and arch as x86 and do build clean build rebuild
+- To package, right-click MSIX_Packaging and "Publish" > "Create app packages"

 ### *Obsolete*
 As of 2024-03-35, the old NetshG-Setup and the Click to run settings are obsolete.
 Instead, the project is